SarinI0/integrity/README.md

 	that is in this project, in addition, you can change the varification parameters for the varification automation, easlly extensible with caffe or any other ML python librarys.

-	The installation is straight forward, Once you run the run.sh, after the installation, you got a login portal running on your java local machine, on a port you specified (read the docs), all you need to do is to change your login href, at your html page to the address that the Balancer.jar is working on and you got the all machanisem
+	The installation is straight forward, Once you run the run.py & run2.py, after the installation, you got a login portal running on your java local machine, on a port you specified (read the docs), all you need to do is to change your login href, at your html page to the address that the Balancer.jar is working on and you got the all machanisem